mobxjs/mobx/docs/refguide/object.md

 ## Observable Objects

-If a plain JavaScript object is passed to `observable` all properties inside that object will be made observable.
+If a plain JavaScript object is passed to `observable` all properties inside will be copied into a clone and made observable.
-(A plain object is an object that wasn't created using a constructor function) `observable` is by default applied recursively, so if one of the encoutered values is an object or array, that value will be passed through `observable` as well.
+(A plain object is an object that wasn't created using a constructor function / but has `Object` as it's prototype, or no prototype at all.)
+`observable` is by default applied recursively, so if one of the encoutered values is an object or array, that value will be passed through `observable` as well.

 ```javascript